Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Most vehicle owners will receive a reminder (V11) through the post to remind them to tax their vehicle.
-You can then tax your vehicle on line, by phone or at a post office that deals with vehicle tax.
+You can then tax your vehicle online, by phone or at a post office that deals with vehicle tax.
 To find a post office that deals with vehicle tax in your location visit the Post Office Branch finder.
-If you input your postcode and select Vehicle Tax on the drop down "Refine branch services (optional)" you will be directed to an appropriate post office in your area.
+If you input your postcode and select Vehicle Tax on the drop down "Refine branch services" you will be directed to an appropriate post office in your area.

 To pay your vehicle tax at a post office that deals with vehicle tax you will need to take one of the documents listed above.

-If you do not have any of these documents you will need to use a V62 (Application for a Vehicle Registration form) visit to download the form from the DVLA, complete it and send it to the DVLA, Swansea, SA99 1DD with £25 fee
+If you do not have any of these documents you will need to use a V62 (Application for a Vehicle Registration form) visit to download the form from the DVLA, complete it and send it to the DVLA, Swansea, SA99 1DD with the appropriate fee.

 Plus you need to have:

 You can pay by debit or credit card and you can set up a direct debit (you will need your bank/building society details).
-Visit DVLA Tax your vehicle on-line.
+Visit this link to tax your vehicle online.

 Telephone 0300 123 4321.
 This is a 24 hour service and the charge is the rate for not-for-profit organisations, charities and public bodies.
 You can pay by debit or credit card but you cannot set up a direct debit by phone.

-Before you start you will need the registration number (number plate) of the vehicle you wish to check.
-You can do this on-line.
+Before you start you will need the number plate registration of the vehicle you wish to check.
+You can do this online.

 You can get a refund of any full months of remaining tax if you inform the DVLA of any of the following circumstances: